vandenit/vandenit-website/content/pages/home.md

           systems to reduce costs, increase flexibility, and ensure continuous innovation.
       - icon:
-          name: FaBrain
-          color: orange
-        title: Consultancy and Strategy
-        text: >-
-          Expert guidance to help you navigate the complexities of technology adoption, from digital transformation to software architecture design.
-      - icon:
           name: FaCloud
           color: lightblue
         title: Cloud and DevOps Solutions
         text: >-
           Implement robust cloud solutions and DevOps practices to enhance deployment speed, maintainability, and security of your applications.
-      - icon:
-          name: FaWrench
-          color: red
-        title: Maintenance and Support
-        text: >-
-          Ongoing support and maintenance services to ensure your software stays up-to-date, secure, and performs optimally.
-      - icon:
-          name: FaPaintBrush
-          color: pink
-        title: UI/UX Design and Prototyping
-        text: >-
-          Design intuitive user interfaces and create interactive prototypes to ensure a seamless user experience that meets your business goals.
       - icon:
           name: FaExchangeAlt
           color: green